 Grease Lubrication Points on Your Lawn Tractor

-Grease your front wheels, front axle and deck wheels.
+Grease your front wheels, front axle, and deck wheels.
 You will find a grease zerk on each of these items.
-Properly lubricate your lift linkages, pivot points and brake to ensure they can move freely.
-I use a high-performance grease and a spray lubricant.
+Properly lubricate your lift linkages, pivot points, and brake to ensure they can move freely.
+I use high-performance grease and a spray lubricant.

-Wash Your Lawn Tractor & Allow to Dry Completely
+Wash Your Lawn Tractor & Allow It To Dry Completely

 Wash your tractor with a garden hose to clean any remaining dirt from the equipment.
 If you choose to use a pressure washer, do not use high pressure as this can damage sealed bearings.
-Once you are finished washing, you need to let it completely dry.
+Once you are finished washing it, you need to let it completely dry.

 I like cleaning my tractor on a sunny day if possible.
 Leaving it in the sun to dry allows the moisture around your electrical components and other areas of your mower to evaporate and completely dry.